knative-extensions/eventing-rabbitmq/docs/broker/README.md

 ko apply -f config/broker/
 ```

-Follow the [Broker-Trigger](../../samples/broker-trigger) to deploy a basic example of a topology.
+Follow one of the [Broker-Trigger](../../samples/broker-trigger) examples to deploy a basic topology.

 ## Customizations